 Concentration: 100 %

-Uses: pH regulator
+Uses: Alkalinity Reducer

-Breathing protecti Breathing protection:
+Breathing protecti on:

 If the recommended technical measures are observed, no individual protection equipment is necessary.

 Hand protection:

 If the product is hand dled correctly, no individual protection equipment is necessary.

 Eye protection:

 If the product is hand dled correctly, no individual protection equipment is necessary.

 Skin protection:

 PPE: Work footwear.

 Characteristics: "CE" marking, category II.

 CEN standards: EN ISO 13287, EN 20347

 Maintenance: This product adapts to the first user's foot shape.
 That is why, as well as for hygienic reasons, it should

-not be used by other people.
+Maintenance. not be used by other people.

 Observations: Work footwear for professional use includes protection elements aimed at protecting users against any

-Observations: injury resulting from an accident
+ODSCI VALIOUS. injury resulting from an accident